DBCDK/recommender-feedback/readme.md

     $ . /nvm.sh
     $ nvm install
     $ npm install
-    $ cp integration.env current.env
+    $ cp env/integration.env current.env
-    $ npm run integration-test --silent
+    $ npm run test-full --silent

 To start the server in staging or production mode:

     $ . /nvm.sh
     $ nvm install
-    $ npm install --production
+    $ npm install
-    $ cp envproduction.env current.env
+    $ cp env/production.env current.env
+    $ npm run build
-    $ npm run serve
+    $ npm run start-backend

 ## Environments

 The backend service controlled by environment variables.
 Most scripts assume that such variables are set in your local file `current.env`.
-If you are just running the system on your own machine during development, you can most likely just use an empty `current.env`, but it has to exist.
 The [`env`](env/) directory holds templates for other used configurations.
 If you need to tweak settings, the application obeys the following environment variables.

 | Environment variable    | Default     | Effect                           |
 | ----------------------- | ----------- | -------------------------------- |